Kikuyu people: Origin

-The Kikuyu belong to the Northeastern Bantu branch.
 Their language is most closely related to that of the Embu and Mbeere.
 Geographically, they are concentrated in the vicinity of Mount Kenya.

-The exact place that the Northeast Bantu speakers migrated from after the initial Bantu expansion is uncertain.
-Some authorities suggest that the Kikuyu arrived in their present Mount Kenya area of habitation from earlier settlements further to the north and east, while others argue that the Kikuyu, along with their closely related Eastern Bantu neighbours the Embu, Meru, Mbeere, and Kamba moved into Kenya from points further north.

-From archaeological evidence, their arrival at the northern side of Mt.
-Kenya dates to around the 3rd century, as part of the larger group known as Thagicu.
-By the 6th century, there was a community of Agikuyu newly established at Gatung'ang'a in Nyeri.
-The Agikuyu established themselves in their current homeland of Mt.
-Kenya region by the 13th century.

 Before 1888

 The nation and its pursuits

 Before the establishment of East Africa Protectorate in 1895, the Agĩkũyũ preserved geographic and political power from almost all external influence for many generation as they had never been subdued.
 Before the arrival of the British, Arabs involved in slave trading and their caravans passed at the southern edges of the Agĩkũyũ nation.
 Slavery as an institution did not exist amongst the Agĩkũyũ, nor did they make raids for the capture of slaves.
 The Arabs who tried to venture into Agĩkũyũ land met instant death.
 Relying on a combination of land purchases, blood-brotherhood (partnerships), intermarriage with other people, and their adoption and absorption, the Agĩkũyũ were in a constant state of territorial expansion.
 Economically, the Agĩkũyũ were great farmers and shrewd businesspeople.
 Besides farming and business, the Agĩkũyũ were involved in small scale industries with professions such as bridge building, string making, wire drawing, and iron chain making.
-The Agĩkũyũ had a great sense of justice (kĩhooto).
+The Agĩkũyũ have a great sense of justice (kĩhooto).

 Social and political life

-The Agĩkũyũ nation was divided into nine clans.
+The Kikuyu community was divided into nine clans.
 These nine clans are the Anjirũ, Agacikũ, Ambũi, Angũi aka Aithiegeni, Angechi aka Aithĩrandũ, Aacera, Ambura aka Aakĩũrũ or Eethaga, Airimũ aka Agathiigia, Angarĩ aka Aithekahuno and Aicakamũyũ and all clans and families emanate from them perpetually, through patriarchy.
 Each clan traced its lineage to a single female ancestor and a daughter of Mumbi.
 The clans were not restricted to any particular geographical area, they lived side by side.
-Some clans had a recognised leader, others did not.
+Some clans had a recognized leader, others did not.
 However, in either case, real political power was exercised by the ruling council of elders for each clan.
 Each clan then forwarded the leader of its council to the apex council of elders for the whole community.
 The overall council of elders representing all the clans was then led by a headman or the nation's spokesman.